nazzmul-anik/productlist/README.md

 Swagger API documentation

-Future-ready structure for Spring Security integration
+Stateless authentication and authorization using Spring Security and JWT

 # 📦 Features
 **Product Module**